m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 multicastDelegate -= Method;  // remove method from delegate
 ```

-**NOTE**: Delegate removal behaves in a potentially surprising way if the delegate removed refers to multiple methods.
+> **Note**: Delegate removal behaves in a potentially surprising way if the delegate removed refers to multiple methods.
 Subtraction of a multicast delegate succeeds only if the delegate from which subtract contains all of the methods in the delegate being subtracted _sequentially and in the same order_.

 ### Delegate Invocation